Easy Homemade Chamoy

 How To Eat

-This delicious and particular sauce can be paired with so many foods, here are a few ideas for you:
+This delicious particular sauce can be paired with so many foods, here are a few ideas for you:

 Glaze: You could also use it to glaze pork chops, chicken wings, or meatball appetizers.